 Changes in water levels and water quality.
 The Environment Agency has produced a Water Level Management Plan which aims to maintain the current water level management regime in the long-term.

-There are unlikely to be any LSEs associated with the Local Plan.
+There are unlikely to be any LSEs associated with the Local Plan either alone or in combination with other plans and projects.

 6 Summary of conclusions on the likelihood of significant effects